 What is Cipro?

-Fluoroquinolone antibiotics aim to struggle against the bacteria infecting a human organism.
-Ciprofloxacin or most widely known as simply Cipro is one of the most efficient antibiotics of this range.
-It is broadly used for treating such infections as are the followings:
+Ciprofloxacin, most widely known as simply “Cipro” is one of the most effective antibiotics.
+It is broadly used for treating such infections as the following:

 - ear infections

 - skin infections